cyberark/conjur-spring-boot-sdk/README.md

 |Conjur API      |  5.1     |

-#Prerequisites
+# Prerequisites

 ## Conjur OSS setup

-It is assumed that Conjur (Enterprise) and the Conjur CLI have already been installed in the environment and running in the background.
+It is assumed that Conjur (OSS or Enterprise) and the Conjur CLI have already been installed in the environment and running in the background.
 If you haven't done so,follow these instructions doucmented for .If you haven't done so,follow the instructions for installation of the
 [OSS](https://www.conjur.org/get-started/quick-start/oss-environment/) and for installation of [Enterprise](https://www.conjur.org/get-started/quick-start/oss-environment/).

-Once Conjur and the Conjur CLI are running in the background, you are ready to start setting up your Spring Boot applcation to work with our Conjur Spring Boot Plugin.
+Once Conjur and the Conjur CLI are running in the background, you are ready to start setting up your Spring Boot application to work with our Conjur Spring Boot Plugin.

 ### Setup